Responsible Supply Chain | ESG | Lam Research

 We assess suppliers’ ongoing compliance with our GSCC and the RBA COC, as well as their progress toward goals, using:

-• RBA’s online toolkit, including training modules, Corporate SAQs, Facility Risk SAQs, Responsible Labor SAQs, VAP, and country risk profiles to support human rights risk monitoring; SAQs cover labor, ethics, health and safety, environmental stewardship, and management systems
+• RBA’s online toolkit, including training modules, Corporate, Facility Risk, and Responsible Labor SAQs, VAP audits, and country risk profiles to support human rights risk monitoring

-• The Responsible Mineral Initiative’s (RMI’s) CMRT, Extended Minerals Reporting Template, and Reasonable Country of Origin Inquiry data for supplier conflict mineral monitoring
+• The Responsible Mineral Initiative’s (RMI) CMRT, Extended Minerals Reporting Template, and Reasonable Country of Origin Inquiry data for supplier conflict mineral monitoring

-• Incorporation of human rights risk identification as part of our Quality Management System (QMS) audits
+• Incorporation of human rights risk identification as part of our Quality Management System audits

 • Lam supplier scorecards, which monitor supplier performance across many metrics

-The multi-faceted monitoring process may include requests for action plans to improve policies and practices, and closure audits to ensure that suppliers have implemented those improvements.
+• As needed, requests for action plans to improve policies and practices, and closure audits to ensure that suppliers have implemented those improvements

 Ongoing engagement